About Jean Daigneau

 Never Give Up

-The silver lining to Ty’s Ordinary Day is that the initial interest by the editor gave me the confidence to believe that I had at least a little talent.
+The silver lining to that first failed publishing opportunity is that the initial interest by the editor gave me the confidence to believe that I had at least a little talent.
 Although I’ve got a binder full of rejection letters, I’ve also had my share of successes.
 I’ve been published in a number of magazines, including My Friend, Clubhouse, Fun for Kidz, and Highlights.
-I am also under contract for several non—fiction articles for Highlights magazine.
-I’ve sold greeting card text and craft ideas and I’ve appeared on local television and radio.
-My freelance work has been published in the Children’s Writer’s and Illustrator’s Market and The Guide to Literary Agents.
+I’ve sold several nonfiction articles to Highlights and have sold greeting card text and craft ideas.
+I’ve appeared on local television and radio and my freelance work has been published in the Children’s Writer’s and Illustrator’s Market and The Guide to Literary Agents.

-As a past Regional Advisor for the Northern Ohio SCBWI (Society of Children’s Book Writers and Illustrators), I’ve met many wonderful people, made some great friends, and have connected with a number of editors.
-Not to mention, I’ve learned a lot about writing for children.
-I still serve on the executive board.
-I’m in two wonderful critique groups: the Jambies (with Gloria, Joan, and LeeAnn), and the Jemelies (with Emily, Janice, and Judith).
-And I have a great one—on—one critique partner – Charlie.
+As a past Regional Advisor and current conference committee member for the Ohio North SCBWI (Society of Children’s Book Writers and Illustrators), I’ve met many wonderful people, made some great friends, and have connected with a number of editors.
+I’ve learned a lot about writing for children, especially from members of my two wonderful critique groups: the Jambies and the Jemelies.

-I’m very lucky today to have a wonderful friend and agent, Vicki Selvaggio, and we are just starting what I know will be a long and productive journey together.
+I’m very lucky today to have a wonderful friend and agent, Vicki Selvaggio, owner of Storm Literary Agency, and I know we’ll have a long and productive journey together.
 If there is anything I could change about my life, I’d have started writing professionally sooner.
 But with eight grandchildren – Ty, Aaron, Eli, Simon, Christian, Ryan, Tessa, and June – I have a lot of inspiration for good works to come!